proximityy/brbot/README.md

 # Zoom Breakout Room Bot
 Automatically manages Zoom calls so you can focus on the things that really matter.
 # Features include:
--Automatic breakout rooms
+1. Automatic breakout rooms
--Active participation
+2. Active participation
--Remote notifications
+3. Remote notifications
--Event triggers
+4. Event triggers
+5. Auto joining/leaving
 # To run the program:
 1. Download dependencies, make sure you're on Catalina 10.10 or later
 2. Run program, you may need to go into System preferences -> Security to run unverified script, accept warnings